davisyoshida/asyncbots/README.md

     async def handler(self, sender, channel, parsed):
         return MessageCommand('Hello ' + parsed['user'])
 ```
 The fields `self.name` and `self.expr` are used to register the command with the Slack core.
-To use other field names, simply pass them to `@register`:
+To use other field names (for instance if you want multiple commands on one class), simply pass them to `@register`:

 ```python
 ...